-Whether you are looking to customize your workouts, address your own particular weaknesses or you accidentally forgot your latest workout from the pages of Men’s Fitness at home, having the knowledge to design your own training program can really be empowering and make you feel like you know your way around the gym.
+Whether you are looking to customize your workouts or taking on the 21 Day Shred, having the knowledge to design your own training program can really be empowering and make you feel like you know your way around the gym.
 All it takes is a little bit of thought and a willingness to follow some guidelines.

 Set a Goal